0cyn/Guides/TweakWithoutTheos.md

 #### New flags explained

-`-framework <Framework Name>` tells our linker we're going to be linking against a specific framework
+`-framework <Framework Name>` tells our linker we're going to be linking against a specific framework.
+We only specify what we need here.

 `-l<library name>` specifies a library we want to link against.
 We link against libsubstrate, libobjc, libc++ and libsystem.b,